 If you are wondering how these Vegan Pumpkin Waffles can be all of this, the answer is simple!
 I came up with an incredible recipe, containing mostly whole foods, lots of spices, and high-protein plant-based ingredients.

-What’s even more incredible about these Pumpkin Protein Waffles is that they contain around 10 grams of protein for each piece, which is remarkable when considering that an average female should consume around 50-60 grams of protein in a day.
+What’s even more incredible about these Pumpkin Protein Waffles is that they contain around 10 grams of protein for each piece, which is remarkable when considering that an average female should consume at minimum around 50-60 grams of protein in a day.

 Pumpkin Protein Waffles: how to make high-protein vegan waffles